Child care assistance families are responsible for a copayment. The copayment is paid to the family’s child care provider biweekly.

 In some situations, the family is not required to pay the copayment.
 This includes when:

 In all other situations, when a family does not pay the required copayment, the family is ineligible for child care assistance until:

 · The family continues to comply with the payment agreement.

 Note: Some providers apply the amount paid by the family to the oldest fees or to the amount that is more than the county maximum rate.
 In these cases, the provider considers the copayment not to have been paid and may indicate this on the billing voucher.
 Consider the family to have paid the copayment if the family or provider is able to document that an amount has been paid that is equal to or greater than their copayment.

 The copay can decrease or stay the same when a case is moved out of temporary ineligibility or suspension during the 12 month eligibility period.
 The copay cannot increase.

 If a reinstatement is tied to a redetermination, the copay can increase, decrease, or stay the same.
 See Chapter 10.6.6 (Redetermination processing – Reinstatement) for more information about reinstatement at redetermination.

 If a reinstatement is not tied to a redetermination and the reinstatement occurs during the 12 month eligibility period, the copay can decrease or stay the same.
 The copay cannot increase.

-If it is discovered that an incorrect copay was approved at application or redetermination, the copay can increase to avoid continued overpayments for the family.
-Workers need to contact their policy specialist if an incorrect copay was approved at application or redetermination and the copay should have been higher.
+If it is discovered that an incorrect copay was approved, the copay can increase to avoid continued overpayments for the family.
+Workers need to contact their policy specialist if an incorrect copay was approved and the copay should have been higher.